staticwebexpert/affiliates-jekyll-theme/_posts/2018-12-30-make-website.md

 layout: post
 title:  "Learn How to Make a Website"
 author: fraser
-meta_description: Learn How to Build a Website with Jekyll in 10 Minutes
+meta_description: "Learn How to Build a Website with Jekyll in 10 Minutes"
 categories: [Jekyll, Tutorial, Freehosting, Freeurl, Secure, Fast, Costeffective, Reliable, Tenminutewebsite]
 image: assets/images/6.jpg
 ---